preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 You can archive a whole Page Collection the same way as is described here and you can archive unused Page Types as well.

-All colleagues with editor permissions to a page can archive that page.
-To be able to restore an archived page you must be Publishing App Administrator.
+All colleagues with editor permissions to a page can archive that page, and restore it from the archive if needed.
 There's one archive per Publishing App.

 For more technical information about archiving pages, see the bottom of this description.